araminu2000/stars-poc/README.md

 How to collaborate?
 ===================

 If you would like to collaborate to the development of the project, you're very much free to do so.
 Please make sure to follow the *installation instructions* below and the *milestone rules*.
-There are also some specifics related to branching below:
+There are also some specifics related to branching below.

+### Communication channels

+We have a mailing list set up at Google Groups, which you're free to join here: stars-crm-poc@googlegroups.com

 ### Branching